-Our common shares and Pre-Funded Warrants may not be publicly offered in Switzerland and will not be listed on the SIX Swiss Exchange ("SIX") or on any other stock exchange or regulated trading facility in Switzerland.
+Our common shares may not be publicly offered in Switzerland and will not be listed on the SIX Swiss Exchange ("SIX") or on any other stock exchange or regulated trading facility in Switzerland.
 This document has been prepared without regard to the disclosure standards for issuance prospectuses under art.
 652a or art.
 1156 of the Swiss Code of Obligations or the disclosure standards for listing prospectuses under art.
 27 ff. of the SIX Listing Rules or the listing rules of any other stock exchange or regulated trading facility in Switzerland.
-Neither this document nor any other offering or marketing material relating to our common shares and Pre-Funded Warrants or the offering may be publicly distributed or otherwise made publicly available in Switzerland.
+Neither this document nor any other offering or marketing material relating to the shares of our common shares or the offering may be publicly distributed or otherwise made publicly available in Switzerland.

-Neither this document nor any other offering or marketing material relating to the offering, the Company, our common shares and Pre-Funded Warrants have been or will be filed with or approved by any Swiss regulatory authority.
-In particular, this document will not be filed with, and the offer of our common shares and Pre-Funded Warrants will not be supervised by, the Swiss Financial Market Supervisory Authority FINMA (FINMA), and the offer of our common shares and Pre-Funded Warrants have not been and will not be authorized under the Swiss Federal Act on Collective Investment Schemes ("CISA").
-The investor protection afforded to acquirers of interests in collective investment schemes under the CISA does not extend to acquirers of our common shares and Pre-Funded Warrants.
+Neither this document nor any other offering or marketing material relating to the offering, the Company, our common shares have been or will be filed with or approved by any Swiss regulatory authority.
+In particular, this document will not be filed with, and the offer of shares of our common shares will not be supervised by, the Swiss Financial Market Supervisory Authority FINMA (FINMA), and the offer of shares of our common shares have not been and will not be authorized under the Swiss Federal Act on Collective Investment Schemes ("CISA").
+The investor protection afforded to acquirers of interests in collective investment schemes under the CISA does not extend to acquirers of shares of our common shares.